 These bears are killed for oriental medicine, especially for their gall bladder but also for their meat and feet.
 Customers regularly visit the farms to select their own bear for slaughter.

 A bear gall bladder sells for up to $20,000 in Korea.
-Mr. Kim argues that deregulation will allow farmers to compete with imported bladders from China.
+Mr. Kim, Muung- an ex Chairman of the Korean Bear Farms Union argues that deregulation will allow farmers to compete with imported bladders from China.
 China, Russia and North Korea have huge bear farming industries.

 The Korean Union of Bear Farms insists that what is happening outside of Korea, namely a rising number of bans on endangered species, is not relevant to Korea as the bears are born in captivity.

-According to reports on oriental medicine there is over speculation about a bear's gall bladder being extra effective to cure human liver problems, it can also be replaced by around 54 alternative herbal formulas.
-For more information you should download the Detailed background on Asian bile trade and uses for bear bile, prepared by ACRES document.
+According to reports on oriental medicine there is over speculations about bear’s gall bladder being extra effective to cure human liver problem, it also can be replaced by over 100 other different herbal formulas.

 It is clear that the number of bears killed in Korea exceeds what would be possible if regulations were being followed.
 Green Korea reports that 38% of oriental medicine shops in Korea [62 out of 163 shops visited] are secretly selling bear gall bladder and that when shops are generally asked whether they do so they respond with extreme caution.

-According to a survey conducted by Green Korea, the majority (87.1%) of Korean people do not agree with bear slaughter for use of gall bladders.
-And yet the trade continues.
+According to a survey, the majority (87.1%) of Korean people do not agree with bear slaughter for use of gall bladders.
+And yet the trade continues..

 There are legal processes set out for the establishment of bear farms and the sale of bear products.
 However these are clearly being ignored and not enforced.
-Advertisements for internet sales for bears and bear breeding are easily found in Korean internet shopping malls, For example www.petmart.org; www.sajapet.com ; www.doumy114.com ; www.chunggaechun.co.kr .
+Advertisements for internet sales for bears and bear breeding are easily found in Korean internet shopping malls.

-Visits to 10 bear farms by in 2004 Green Korea confirmed hygiene standards and the condition of bears were both extremely poor.
-Most bears were in small dog cages - around 1 meter by 2 meters in size.
+Visits to 10 bear farms by in 2004, hygiene standards and the condition of bears were both extremely poor.
+Most bears were in small dog cages – around 1 meter by 2 meters in size.
 There are frequently up to 10 bears in larger cages.

 All bears were showing signs of abnormal behaviour.
 Some farms were located in the gardens of residential houses or temporary buildings.
 The "farmers" indicated that there were no inspections by authorities.